ucsb-cs56-webapps/ucsb-cs56-scrapstosnacks/README.md

 ```

-take note that we have keys for MongoDB and for the FOOD2FORK API.
+Take note that we have keys for MongoDB and for the FOOD2FORK API.
 Both are applied in different areas but were both put into the env.sh file